egeny/fabuloos-website/index.md

 <div class="row">
 	<div class="col-md-4 col-sm-4">
 				<h3>Any Device</h3>
-				<p>Fabuloos is a radically faster, cleaner and simpler approach to set-up top-quality media players in a fraction of the time, whether you're an expert developer or just getting started.
-It works perfectly on any browser and any device.</p>
+				<p>Fabuloos is a radically faster, cleaner and simpler approach to set-up top-quality media players in a fraction of the time.
+Whether you're an expert developer or just getting started, it plays perfectly on any browser and any device.</p>

 	</div>
 	<div class="col-md-4 col-sm-4">
 				<h3>Unified API</h3>
-				<p>Fabuloos offers a toolset for building the media framework most suited to your development.
-It's fully modular, works with your prefered hosted service, and gives you the ability to assemble exactly the player you need.</p>
+				<p>Fabuloos offers a toolset for building the media player most suited to your development.
+The API is fully modular, works with your prefered hosted service, and gives you the ability to assemble exactly the player you need.</p>
 	</div>
 	<div class="col-md-4 col-sm-4">
 				<h3>Interactive Experience</h3>